boneill02/dwmtemplate/README.md

 ## Example

-The following will open Firefox in tag 1 (using Super key as default modifier and default keybindings) and open github.com:
+The following will open the default browser in tag 1 (using Super key as default modifier and default keybindings) and open github.com:

 ```
 key Super_L+1 # switch to tag 1
-exec firefox "https://github.com" # open github.com in firefox
+exec $BROWSER "https://github.com" # open github.com in default browser
 ```

-## TODO

-* Add support for shell variables in template files